Example: Slack Notifications for New Posts to a Group Email

 Prerequisites

-Step 1 — Create a Slack incoming webhook
+Step 1: Create a Slack incoming webhook

 1. Go to api.slack.com/apps and click Create New App → From scratch.

-5. Copy the webhook URL — it looks like:
+5. Copy the webhook URL.
+It looks like:

 https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXX

-Step 2 — Create the Conduit webhook
+Step 2: Create the Conduit webhook

 Conduit posts the raw email payload to your Slack webhook URL.
-Because Slack expects a specific JSON shape ({"text": "..."}) rather than Conduit's default email payload, use a payload template to transform the message.
+Slack expects a specific JSON shape ({"text": "..."}), and not the default email payload of Conduit.
+Use a payload template to convert the message.

 Using the web UI